weiguangcui/DECAF/README.md

-# This is for our DeCAF colloquium site
+# This is for our DeCAF Seminar site

 ## Usage